Catholic Standard El Pregonero

 The nursing school dean said those stones reflect the school’s mission of educating nurses to share in the healing ministry of Jesus.

-“Our school is now surrounded by stones of a church where Jesus was present in the Eucharist, where babies were baptized, were people received First Communion and Confirmation and were married and buried,” Dean Nolan said.
+“Our school is now surrounded by stones of a church where Jesus was present in the Eucharist, where babies were baptized, where people received First Communion and Confirmation and were married and buried,” Dean Nolan said.
 She added, “It’s just like us – in nursing we take care of people from conception to natural death, the whole life span.
-It feels very holy that we’re surrounded by these stones… I tell all my friends that you feel God’s presence at Catholic University, and that feels like an example of this.”
+It feels very holy that we’re surrounded by these stones… I tell everyone that you feel God’s presence at Catholic University, and that feels like an example of this.”

-Those granite stones were inset into panels of precast concrete, and granite stones from Maine were used along the base of the building and on the base of the new gateway there, which has walls made of limestone.
+Those granite stones were inset into panels of precast concrete, and granite stones from Maine were used along the base of the building and on the base of the new gateway there, which has walls made of limestone, reported Debra Nauta-Rodriguez, Catholic University's associate vice president for facilities, planning and management and the university architect.

 Dean Nolan, a registered nurse and the former executive vice dean of Johns Hopkins School of Nursing, returned to Catholic University to lead her alma mater’s nursing school in 2022 after earning a doctorate there in 1989.